 Typical uses of listeners include:

 - Microservices.Microservices are autonomous and independent.
 For example, Service-1 requires access to Service-2, even when it is down.
 Some brokers, such as MQTT and Kafka, provide message queuing for delayed delivery.
 You can use listeners to process these messages.A typical listener might accept the message, convert to a JSON/XML string, and invoke thelistenerUtil.restPOST/PUTmethod.
-This method activates interface logic, which then activates reactive logic.
+This method activates interface logic, which then activates declarative business logic.

-- DevOps.CA Live API Creatorcan also invoke listeners when the server starts.
+- DevOps.Layer7 Live API Creatorcan also invoke listeners when the server starts.
 You can then register with a service discovery platform, such as Consul, or self-configure the server (for example, set data source connection parameters).

 In this article: